 Calculate the reaction time of a typical driver typing a text message while driving.
 [3 marks]

-Reaction time = s

-[Turn over]

-62 The legal alcohol limit is the maximum amount of alcohol a person can have in the bloodstream and still legally drive.
+The legal alcohol limit is the maximum amount of alcohol a person can have in the bloodstream and still legally drive.

 The reaction time of a typical driver at the legal alcohol limit is increased by 12%.

 A student suggests that it should be illegal to use a mobile phone in any way while driving.

-Explain how the information in FIGURE 21, on page 60, supports the student's suggestion.
+Explain how the information in FIGURE 21, on page 85, supports the student's suggestion.
 [4 marks]